chung-leong/react-seq/doc/stasi.md

 # stasi(generator) <sup>async generator</sup>

-Create an async generator that yields values from another generator
+Create an async generator that replicates the output of another generator

 ## Syntax